carpentries-incubator/hpc-intro/lesson-outline.md

 title: Introduction to HPC Lesson Outline
 ---

-# Overview of cluster resources
+# Fundamentals of cluster resources

 * [11-hpc-intro.md](_episodes/11-hpc-intro.md) (brief, concentrate on the concepts not details like interconnect type etc)